sourcefrog/conserve/doc/format.md

 (For pre-1.0 versions of Conserve, older formats are described in the version of this file from the relevant release source tree.)

-## Tiers

-Within an archive there are multiple *tiers* for incremental/hierarchical backups.
-(For example, they might be annual, monthly, weekly, daily, and hourly backups.)
-Tiers are not directly represented on disk; they're implicitly all the bands whose names identify them as being in the same tier.

 ## Bands

 Within an archive, there are multiple *bands*, identified by a name starting